July 9, 2025 | Selling

 Selling Bare Farmland to a Farmer

-If you are just selling bare land to a farmer, not one with outbuildings or residences, and that farmer will continue to use that land for the purpose of commercial farming, then you are typically exempt from HST.
+If you are just selling bare land to a farmer, not one with outbuildings or residences, and lets say that the farmer continues to use that land for the purpose of commercial farming… this can result in an exemption from HST.

-On the flip side, if you are selling bare land on the open market and it does not sell to a farmer who will not be using it for farming, then it will be taxed, and you have to change the applicable amount.
+On the flip side, if you are selling bare land on the open market and it does not sell to a farmer who will not be using it for farming, then it will be taxed, and you have to change the applicable amount either included in or additional to the saleprice.

 Thinking about buying a rural home?
 Check out these related blogs next!